“ONE THING” to Accelerate Your Career Forward

 Resiliency is a capacity for self-transformation and change.
 It’s not genetic.
 Above all, you learn to be resilient.
 Likewise, this means you recover relatively quickly from difficulties to try again and to live even more effectively.

 - Self-awareness– They recognize their emotional responses and why it happens.
 In addition, they pay attention to the behavior of others it impacts.

 - Internal focus of control– They take responsibility for their own actions.
 Certainly, they know the importance and power of their own choices.

 - Setbacks are a part of life-They realize that perfection and winning in everything is not the script for a fulfilling life.
 In short, they seem to enjoy the process and seek the humor in it, too.

 - Problem-solving skills-They have learned how to learn to deal with their challenges and to persevere.

 - Social support structure-They have networks of people they depend on for help, hope, and guidance.

-Moreover, resilient people cultivate an inner toughness to re-frame their circumstances.
+Moreover, resilient people cultivate an inner toughness and grit to re-frame their circumstances.
 Consequently, this activates successful living even when some of their goals or activities don’t work out.
 Hardship and failure fuels the resilient person.

 In conclusion about this “one thing”, writer and poet Maya Angelou said these beautiful words: “If you don’t like something, change it.
 If you can’t change it, change your attitude.
 You may not control all the events that happen to you, but you can decide not to be reduced by them.”
 Similarly, Winston Churchill added this wisdom: “Success is not final, failure is not fatal: it is the courage to continue that counts.”